International School of Beijing: Campus

 ISB is situated on a 32 acre campus in Shunyi district, approximately 30 minutes from downtown Beijing and close to expatriate residential compounds.
 Two purpose-built sports domes sit side by side over 8,500 square meters.
 The sports domes have H-14 grade filtration systems.
 In addition, ISB has four fully equipped gymnasiums (one with a climbing wall); baseball and softball diamonds; two full-sized turf soccer fields; a rugby pitch, running track, and a 665-seat stadium and an aquatics center with a 25-meter pool and diving boards.

 In the main school building are 12 science labs, a student cooking lab, a visual arts wing in middle and high school, and art studios in elementary school.
 The performing arts wing consists of a 600-seat theater, Black Box theater, rehearsal space, and studio stage.
 The main school building also has two library-media centers with more than 82,000 volumes and over 160 magazine subscriptions.
 ISB supports a one-to-one MacBook laptop program for each student in grades 2 through 12.

-In 2020 the ISB opened four new facilities: an early years learning center, an elementary school arts and theater, middle and high school performing arts center, and a middle and high school art and design center.
+In 2020, the school opened four new facilities: an early years learning center, an elementary school arts and theater, middle and high school performing arts center, and a middle and high school art and design center.

 In 2023, ISB added a Middle School Playground, Golf Simulators, and 1323 Solar Panels, aligning with the school's sustainability goals.

 In 2024, the ISB Commons was constructed to form the new main entrance to the school.
 The Commons also houses a Jamaica Blue café.